 Faculty Affairs website here .

-- Assignments: Assignments are usually made by Department Chair
+- Assignments: Assignments are usually made by the Department

 - Duties Form: Per the Collective Bargaining